Piedmontese Wine:

 On the in-between days we cycle a short distance to a vineyard for a wine tasting and lunch.
 We then return to our hotel/villa in the support van for a relaxing afternoon.

-We will happily transport bikes to and from the UK for those using their own, or arrange hire including E-bikes.
+We will happily transport bikes to and from the UK (from within the M25) for those using their own, or arrange hire including E-bikes.

 Transfers to Turin airport are included, as is all food and wine.
 Dinners in restaurants and occasionally with private chefs at our villas are extremely good.